 What scholarships do you have and how can a student apply for one?

-All Purdue University Calumet students are automatically considered for most Purdue University Calumet scholarships and are awarded based on the requirements of the donor, qualifications of the student, and fund availability.
+All Purdue University Calumet first time in college applicants are automatically considered for some Purdue University Calumet scholarships and are awarded based on the requirements of the donor, qualifications of the student, and fund availability.
 In general, there is no separate scholarship application required.

 However, certain scholarships require that students complete an application specific to that scholarship in order to be considered.
-To find a list of Those scholarships and links to their applications click here.
+Transfer students can apply for Transfer Scholarships through the Office of Admissions.
+To find a list of those scholarships and links to their applications click here.